Unredacted JFK assassination files released, sending history buffs hunting for new clues

 “We have a tremendous amount of paper.
 You’ve got a lot of reading,” Trump said.

-The National Archives said on its website that in accordance with the president's directive, the release would encompass “all records previously withheld for classification.”

-Researchers have estimated that 3,000 or so files had not been released, either in whole or in part.
+Researchers had estimated that the number of files still released either in whole or in part was around 3,000 to 3,500.
 And last month the FBI said it had discovered about 2,400 new records related to the assassination.

-Many who have studied what’s been released so far by the government say the public shouldn’t anticipate any earth-shattering revelations from the newly released documents, but there is still intense interest in details related to the assassination and the events surrounding it.

-Trump's January order directed the national intelligence director and attorney general to develop a plan to release the records.
+Jefferson Morley, vice president of the Mary Ferrell Foundation, a repository for files related to the assassination, said in a statement posted on the social platform X that the release is “an encouraging start.”
+Complete versions of about a third of the redacted documents held by the National Archives have now been made public, he said, an estimate of over 1,100 of about 3,500 documents.

+“Rampant overclassification of trivial information has been eliminated and there appear to be no redactions, though we have not viewed every document,” Morely said.

+The National Archives said on its website that in accordance with the president’s directive, the release would encompass “all records previously withheld for classification.”
+But Morley said what was released Tuesday did not include two-thirds of the promised files or any of the recently discovered FBI files.

+Interest in details related to Kennedy's assassination has been intense over the decades, with countless conspiracy theories spawned.

-Kennedy was killed on Nov.
-22, 1963, on a visit to Dallas.
-As his motorcade was finishing its parade route downtown, shots rang out from the Texas School Book Depository building.
+He was killed Nov.
+22, 1963, on a visit to Dallas, when his motorcade was finishing its parade route downtown and shots rang out from the Texas School Book Depository building.
 Police arrested 24-year-old Lee Harvey Oswald, who had positioned himself from a sniper's perch on the sixth floor.
-Two days later, nightclub owner Jack Ruby fatally shot Oswald during a jail transfer.
+Two days later nightclub owner Jack Ruby fatally shot Oswald during a jail transfer.

 A year after the assassination, the Warren Commission, which President Lyndon B. Johnson established to investigate, concluded that Oswald acted alone and that there was no evidence of a conspiracy.
 But that didn’t quell a web of alternative theories over the decades.